 You set the size of the compression cache as a percentage of the memory size of the virtual machine.
 For example, if you enter 20 and a virtual machine's memory size is 1000 MB, ESXi can use up to 200MB of host memory to store the compressed pages of the virtual machine.

 If you do not set the size of the compression cache, ESXi uses the default value of 10 percent.

-- In the vSphere Client, select the host in the inventory.
+- Browse to the host in the vSphere Client.

 The value of this attribute determines the maximum size of the compression cache for the virtual machine.

 - Enter the maximum size for the compression cache.

 The value is a percentage of the size of the virtual machine and must be between 5 and 100 percent.